Full instructions on what do do in this course may be found in the course handout.

 Follow the instructions therein, seek assistance (if required) from demonstrators, and you should hopefully be fine.

-There are two lectures.
-These take place in the Bristol Myers Squibb lecture theatre in the Deptartment of Chemistry at 10am on the 14th and 21st October (the first two Wednesdays of Michaelmas term).
-The purpose of the lectures is to explain how the course is run, what you need to do, where you need to go to get help, etc. In the lectures you will be told what you can do if you already know C++ or wish to learn a different language instead.
+In this course, the purpose of the lectures (and therefore also the clips) is to explain how the course is run, what you need to do, where you need to go to get help, etc. In the lectures you will be told what you can do if you already know C++ or wish to learn a different language instead.
 The lectures also intend to give examples of why programming can be helpful to you -- i.e. why you should care about the course!
 The lectures do not intend to teach you how to program in C++.
-That is a skill you will learn only from the practical sessions.
+That is a skill you will learn only by having a go, guided by suggestsions in the handout and assistance from demonstrators.

 Submit assessed work here.